 It may look like a very simple watch at first, but Withings Activite Steel is a full-fledged activity tracker.
 This smartwatch can give you the full activity tracking data you can get from other fitness trackers without giving away that your watch is a fitness tracker.
 These are the features of this classy fitness tracker watch:

-Has an automatic tracking capability that would not require users to set it up
+Has an automatic tracking capability that would not require users to set it up.

 Data is viewable with the Health Mate app, indicating the activity counter done and sent immediately with the BTLE (Bluetooth Low Energy) feature of the device.

-The tachometer serves as the guide for users with regards to their daily goal, recording their progress.
+The tachometer serves as a guide for users with regards to their daily goal, recording their progress.

-This device is water resistant by up to 5ATM, allowing you to bring it while swimming and immediately switches its mode to record lap times, speed and strokes.
+This device is water resistant up to 5ATM, allowing you to wear it while swimming; it immediately switches its mode to record lap times, speed and strokes.

-It automatically starts recording sleep patterns if the user is asleep and wake you up with a silent and gentle vibrating alarm.
+It automatically starts recording sleep patterns if the user is asleep and will wake you up with a silent and gentle vibrating alarm.

-One does not need to charge this watch unlike other watches as users only need to use a standard button cell watch battery.
+One does not need to charge this watch unlike other watches as users only needs a standard button cell watch battery.

-Functions Available
+Functions available

 Distance tracker: Yes